 Public Address – refers to memorized speeches delivered to an audience.
 Events in public address include declamation (a seven minute speech written by someone other than the performer), oratory (an original seven minute speech written by the speaker) and demonstration (a “how to” speech).

 Limited Preparation – events require students to prepare original speeches or stories within a pre-determined time limit.
 Events include impromptu speaking (analysis of quotations and vocabulary) and storytelling.

 The Milton Academy Middle School speech team is a member of the Massachusetts Middle School Forensic League (MMSFL) and is also a proud part of the National Junior Forensic League (NJFL).

-With assistance from Upper School coaches, Patrice Jean-Baptiste and Susan Marianelli
+With assistance from Upper School coaches, Patrice Jean-Baptiste and Matthew Brandstetter

-The Community Service Program seeks to instill and support a passion for service in Milton Academy’s students, faculty and staff.
+The Community Engagement Programs and Partnerships (CEPP) seeks to instill and support a passion for service in Milton Academy’s students, faculty and staff.
 Through providing a multitude of opportunities from cooking and serving meals at Rosie’s Place, to gift drives for the ABCD Head Start program, to Special Olympics basketball and track tournaments, Milton strives to provide students with interesting and meaningful service opportunities.